-Wilco has a history that dates all the way back to the 1930’s.
-We still have nostalgic board meeting notes and co-op certificates from Santiam Farmers Cooperative (Stayton, OR) from 1936.
-A little over 30 years later, in 1967, Santiam Coop voted with four other Willamette Valley cooperatives and merged together to form Wilco; short for Willamette Valley Cooperatives.
+Wilco has a history that dates all the way back to the 1930s.
+We still have nostalgic board meeting notes and co-op certificates from Santiam Farmers Cooperative (Stayon, OR) from 1936.
+A little over 30 years later, in 1967, Santiam Coop voted with four other Willamette Valley cooperatives and merged together to form Wilco; short for Willamette Consolidated.

 Decade-after-decade Wilco continues to grow and change to meet these demands in an ever-changing agriculture industry.
 To effectively serve customers Wilco maintains three business units and is part of an important joint venture;

 - Farm Stores supply the everyday needs of anyone with Pets, Backyards or Farms.
-The store’s five core departments include Work Wear & Footwear, True Value Convenience Hardware with Ben Moore Paint, Lawn & Garden supplies with a Nursery-Style Garden Center, Pet Food, and Supplies with Full-Service Pet Grooming and Livestock and Equine Supplies, Feed and Fencing.
+The store’s five core departments include Work Wear & Footwear, True Value Convenience Hardware with Benjamin Moore Paint, Lawn & Garden supplies with a Nursery-Style Garden Center, Pet Food & Supplies with Full-Service Pet Grooming, and Livestock & Equine Supplies, Feed and Fencing.

-As a cooperative, our farmer customers are also our owner-members, so we’re always focused on what our customer’s need.
-As a result, Wilco continues to follow customers in the Pacific Northwest, more recently expanding stores north to Kelso and Gig Harbor and east to Prineville and Bend.
-And we’re always willing to lend a hand to improve agriculturally and the lifestyle’s our customers enjoy.
+As a cooperative, our farmer customers are also our owner-members, so we’re always focused on what our customers’ need.
+As a result, Wilco continues to follow customers in the Pacific Northwest, more recently expanding stores north to Redmond, OR and Bremerton, WA.
 Stop by or give us a call anytime and we’d be happy to answer your questions.